victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 A reference to the original validated model.
 It can be used to bind your form with `v-model` too

-### `$pending`
-- Type: `readonly boolean`

-Indicates if any child async rule is currently pending.
-Always false if all rules are synchronous.

 ### `$error`